unibo-dtm-se-2324-graphproject/report./sections/04-development/index.md

 - **refactor(server)**: update server setup for testing compatibility
 - **fix(package)**: rename the package to a unique name for publishing

-Frequency and Granularity
+**Frequency and Granularity**

--Atomic Commits: Changes to the Graph Website project are committed regularly in small, focused increments, which simplifies tracking the project's development and allows for easy reversion if necessary.
+- Atomic Commits: Changes to the Graph Website project are committed regularly in small, focused increments, which simplifies tracking the project's development and allows for easy reversion if necessary.

--Granularity: Each commit corresponds to a specific logical update, such as adding, fixing bugs in the code, or enhancing the user interface, ensuring that modifications are clearly defined and manageable.
+- Granularity: Each commit corresponds to a specific logical update, such as adding, fixing bugs in the code, or enhancing the user interface, ensuring that modifications are clearly defined and manageable.

 ## Implementation details

 Libraries

--*math.js: A powerful library for parsing and evaluating mathematical expressions, enabling dynamic calculations of user-defined equations within the application.
+- *math.js: A powerful library for parsing and evaluating mathematical expressions, enabling dynamic calculations of user-defined equations within the application.

--Plotly: An interactive graphing library that allows for the creation of dynamic and visually appealing plots.
+- Plotly: An interactive graphing library that allows for the creation of dynamic and visually appealing plots.

 API